nilutpolkashyap/my_kaggle_notebooks/README.md

-# opencv_line_follower
-OpenCV based line follower robot for Raspberry Pi
+# My notebook submissions for Kaggle